wghong02/postare/README.md

 # Postare

 Postare is a full stack web app project that allows creative minds to post their thoughts and lifestyles in a shared space.
 It allows users to inspire each other to create, share and build their unique posts on the website.
-The website if deployed [here](http://3.133.130.137:3000).
+The website is deployed [here](http://3.133.130.137:3000).

 ## Technologies Used